sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

 **Work remaining to be done**<br>

+Still remains some work to be done due to unavailability of time and experience.
+Though significant progress was made, resulting in working software.
+Work remaining includes-

  - Make activity chooser window modal.
  - Build multi-version distribution packages for Sugar Toolkit.
  - Some fixes in Sugar after Python 3 port.